DMM Mustool MT8206

 To exit hold down DIS, using the rotary switch will also exit this mode.

-Pressing up or down will change the timing, i.e. show more or less of the curve.
+Pressing or will change the timing, i.e. show more or less of the curve.

 The HOLD button can be used to store 10 waveforms, it works similar to the log function above.